Search

 ACS Regional Meetings – their historical development and importance

-Such meetings were more accessible to graduate and undergraduate students, younger faculty members and to those in industry who had modest travel support; they also provided valuable networking possibilities to the participants.
 Over the years the importance and prestige of presenting at regional meetings in our Region has paralleled the content of the program selected by each Program Committee.
 Regional Meetings provide a more intimate venue of networking and professional development meetings, and has grown as we seek to reach our younger constituents and the general public.

 Currently, ACS National Office offers the services of staff members to help in several aspects of the organization of a Regional Meeting but primarily in the registration and the abstract-gathering processes.

+The first Great Lakes Regional meeting (GLRM) was held in Chicago in 1966.
 The Great Lakes Region was incorporated in 2009 at the GLR Meeting in Chicago.
 The Board of Directors is composed of one representative from each of the 20 Local Sections in the Region.

 *Northwestern, Rocky Mountain, Great Lakes, Central, Northeastern, Mid-Atlantic, Southeastern, Midwestern, Southwestern, Western.